Skip to Main Content

 In the bibliography:

 Van der Heiden, Gert-Jan.
 Ontology after Ontotheology: Plurality, Event, and Contingency in Contemporary Philosophy.
-Pittsburgh: Duquesne University Press, 2015.
+Duquesne University Press, 2015.

 Citing a book with two or more authors (or editors)